Featured image displaying the logos of Jira and Wrike in Unito's guide to setting up a simple Two-Way Sync

 • Maintain a real-time two-way sync between these tasks and issues so that teams can continue to work and share their progress automatically without notifying others manually.

-• You can connect your Wrike projects or folders directly from Unito’s standalone sync platform, or from the Wrike interface with the Wrike Sync (Project Syncs) extension.
-The experience is similar and your work will appear in both regardless of where you create a flow.
+• You can connect your Wrike projects or folders directly from Unito’s standalone sync platform, or from the Wrike interface through Wrike Sync.

 • You may want to create a planning folder in Wrike to act as a workspace for anything you want to plan, track and coordinate.
 Move or tag any relevant Wrike projects over to your planning folder.
 This will, of course, include the Jira projects we’ll be syncing.